decentralvision/ClearFund/spec.md

 - [ ] Views use partials if appropriate

 highest priority
-    add authentications to votes and membership routes extract logic from controllers
+    add authentications to votes and membership paths extract logic from controllers
     extract logic and repetition from views lower priority